JianiC/INFO8000/term_project/README.md

 ### Web APIs
-This is test API to run this perdiction model

-local build env FLASK_APP=Api2_test.py flask run
+This is test API to run this perdiction model local build env FLASK_APP=Api2_test.py flask run

 /deploy
-deploy the data distribution and accurate score of current model / is add: add new seq to current dataframe is test: predict  the isolate country of the sequence
+deploy the data distribution and accurate score of current model / is add: add new seq to current dataframe, will update the prediction model is test: predict  the isolate country of the sequence